-- the offer is, totally or partially, addressed to undetermined Portuguese residents; - the offer is addressed to all the shareholders of a Portuguese listed company, even if the share capital is represented by nominative shares; - the offer is, partially or totally, preceded or executed with prospecting or marketing activities in Portugal; or - the offer is addressed to more than 99 non-qualified investors located and/or resident in Portugal.
+- the offer is, totally or partially, addressed to undetermined persons resident or entities established in Portugal; - the offer is addressed to all the shareholders of a Portuguese listed company, even if the share capital is represented by nominative shares; - the offer is, partially or totally, preceded or executed with prospecting or marketing activities in Portugal; or - the offer is addressed to, at least 150, non-qualified investors located and/or resident in Portugal.

-An offer falling under the category of a public offer can only be validly and legally addressed to investors resident and/or located in Portugal when: (i) an offer prospectus is approved by (in the case of a distribution offer) or the offer is registered with (in the case of a tender offer) the CMVM; or (ii) an offer prospectus (in the case of both a distribution offer and a tender offer for securities admitted to trading in a regulated market in Portugal) has been approved by another EU member state regulatory authority, a recognition procedure is commenced with the CMVM and the offer prospectus is passported into Portugal.
+An offer falling under the category of a public offer can only be validly and legally addressed to investors resident and/or located in Portugal when: (i) an offer prospectus is approved by (in the case of a distribution offer) or the offer is registered with (in the case of a tender offer) the CMVM; or (ii) an offer prospectus (in the case of both a distribution offer and a tender offer for securities admitted to trading in a regulated market in Portugal) has been approved by another EU Member State regulatory authority, a recognition procedure is commenced with the CMVM and the offer prospectus is passported into Portugal.